Goodka7/Threat-Hunting/THWriteup4.md

 Search for scheduled task creation commands executed during the attack timeline.
 Look for schtasks.exe with the /create parameter in DeviceProcessEvents.

-**Identify the user account that was compromised for initial access?**
+**Identify the name of the scheduled task created for persistence?**
 `Windows Update Check`

 **KQL Query:**